faridyusof727/gochat/readme.md

 # Go Chat

-A simple Go library for interacting
+A simple Go library for interacting with Google Chat API.

 ## Installation